Agent OS

 The Traction

-Six months of building.
-Here’s what’s real.
+About twenty months of building.
+Here’s what’s real as of July 2026.

 The Thesis